-“Until now, few genome-wide association studies have looked beyond single traits,” Soranzo’s co-author Christian Geiger said in a press release.
+“Until now, few genome-wide association studies have looked beyond single traits,” said co-author Christian Geiger.
 “But, through a systematic analysis of correlated traits we can begin to discover such shared genetic variants, forming the basis for understanding how these processes interact to influence health and disease.”

 Both teams noted several genomic regions that play a broad role in blood-related health.
 The HBS1L-MYB, TFR2-EPO, TMPRSS6 and HFE regions were all associated with at least three different traits.
-These regions have also been connected to fetal hemoglobin levels and the iron-overload condition hemochromatosis.
+These regions have also been connected to fetal hemoglobin levels.
+They’re also connected to the iron-overload condition hemochromatosis.
 Of these newly associated variants, many are close to genes that present promising candidates for further research.

-Soranzo’s team went further by investigating whether two of the variants associated with increased platelet volume (PLT) and , were also associated with coronary artery disease.
+Soranzo’s team went further by investigating whether two of the variants associated with increased platelet volume (PLT) were also associated with coronary artery disease.
 They analyzed these SNPs in about 9,500 people with coronary artery disease and 10,500 healthy controls.
-They found that at both SNPs, each copy of a G increased odds of coronary artery disease by about 1.15 times.
+They found that both variants increased odds of coronary artery disease by about 1.15 times.

-When the researchers looked more closely at the region where and are located, they found a block of ten SNPs that tend to be inherited together, and which are all associated with increased PLT and risk of coronary artery disease.
+When the researchers looked more closely at the region where and are located, they found a block of ten SNPs that tend to be inherited together.
+They are all associated with increased PLT and risk of coronary artery disease.
 They also confirmed previous findings from other researchers of association between celiac disease and type 1 diabetes with SNPs in this block.